jakarta-coffee-builder/pages/archetype.md

+* TOC
+{:toc}

 # Jakarta EE Essentials Archetype
 ![Maven Central Version](https://img.shields.io/maven-central/v/com.apuntesdejava/jakarta-ee-essentials)
 ![Maven Central Last Update](https://img.shields.io/maven-central/last-update/com.apuntesdejava/jakarta-ee-essentials) [![GitHub](https://img.shields.io/badge/maven-archetype-darkgreen?logo=github)](https://github.com/jakarta-coffee-builder/jakarta-ee-essentials)

-With this archetype you can create a Jakarta EE project with minimal dependencies and configurations.
+With this archetype, you can create a Jakarta EE project with minimal dependencies and configurations.

 This will allow you to have a clean and clear `pom.xml` file so you can add more configurations as needed.

-* TOC
-{:toc}

 ### Usage